• Skip to primary navigation

 • Gluten free - use gluten free all purpose flour to make these cookies gluten-free.
 We recommend this gluten free flour for the best results.

-• Dark chocolate Chips - if you prefer the intensely flavored and lightly bitter taste of dark chocolate, use dark chocolate chips instead of semi-sweet.
+• Chocolate Chips - Use dark chocolate chips if you prefer the intensely flavored and lightly bitter taste of dark chocolate or use white chocolate chips for added sweetness.

 • Light brown sugar - Use light brown sugar if you prefer a less rich and less caramel flavored cookie.